makeorbreak-io/kittyfeed/README.md

 ## About

-KittyFeed is a remote IoT project made during the Make Or Break 2018 Hackathon It consists in an automatic cat feeder that is connected to the internet.
+KittyFeed is a remote IoT project made during the Make Or Break 2018 Hackathon.

+It consists in an automatic cat feeder that is connected to the internet.

 This device alows users to dispense food to their pet anywhere using only an android APP.

 ## Technology Used